drewski3420/MMM-MyStandings/README.md

 </details>

-If your soccer competition has groups and you want to see groups rotate, consider this as your config:
+If your soccer competition has groups and you want to see groups rotate, consider something like these in your config:

 ```javascript
 { league: "FIFA World Cup", groups: ["Group A"] }, //only show group A